 The Nomblot family started working in the concrete business in 1922, in the heart of Burgundy, France.
-They were concrete vault makers whose product was often adapted for making wine, and these early wine tankes were all square or rectangular in shape.
-In the eighties, the third generation representative, Marc Nomblot, started crafting specialized concrete wine tanks that included round and oblong tanks, truncated tanks, as well as Egg shaped tanks.
+They were concrete vault makers whose product was often adapted for making wine, and these early wine tanks were all square or rectangular in shape.
+In the 80s, the third generation representative, Marc Nomblot, started crafting specialized concrete wine tanks that included round and oblong tanks, truncated tanks, as well as Egg shaped tanks.

 After over 90 years specialization in wine tanks, Nomblot’s now dazzling array of fermentation, aging and storage tanks include all sizes (from 270 L to 250 HL) of traditional Burgundian square formats as well as round, oval, conical, and even vertical or horizontal elliptical egg and amphora shapes as developed for Domaine de la Romanee-Conti and Michel Chapoutier.

 The company also provides custom-designed products.
 These specialized concrete tanks offer excellent thermal inertia, as well as controlled micro-oxidation, and are of course flavor neutral and durable.
 In effect, they offer a combination of some of the best qualities of stainless steel and wooden tanks.
 Wines fermented in concrete display more weight, fruit intensity, texture and minerality than the same wines aged in stainless steel or plastic.

-For more information, please refer to Nomblot’s website: www.wine-tanks.com.
+For more information, please refer to Nomblot’s website: www.wine-tanks.com